-COURSE # 7210 Grade Level: 9-12
+COURSE # 7210 Grade Level: 9-12 Resolvable around Lab: Yes Game Design

-APP and Game Design

 This course focuses on the use of the computer as the tool of the artist, designer and programmer to create a variety of complex web-based games and applications using 2D and 3D software and programming languages from Adobe, Apple and other sources.

-Students will learn game theory, design theory and digital production techniques.
-Students will also learn advanced Adobe Flash, Adobe Dreamweaver and Adobe Photoshop techniques in order to design original interactive applications, games and web sites.
-Writing as a design element will also be covered.
+Students will learn game theory, design theory and digital production techniques, as well as, Adobe Flash, Adobe Dreamweaver and Adobe Photoshop.